public-key-cryptography/public-key-editor/README.md

 	could also return the message state number after each message size such as 1 size 0 \n, 2 size 2
 	\n, 3 size 1 \n, ...
 This would be backward compatible with the POP mail protocol because it would only display a number if a user changes the state of a message.

-	Or the email headers could include a stat:0,1,2,...,9 or stat=0,1,2,...,9 variable so that the mail program or email header class could parse the header for the message state just as it parses the header for the from: and date: fields.
-(The subject field in the header is empty except for messages that are sent unencrypted.)
-The email client could check both the headers and the list strings for the message states because different email providers could use different protocols.

 	The client program stores the message hashes and message states in a file but the user has to use the same computer or store the mail folder / directory on a USB storage device to view the message